julianomacielferreira/Algorithms-Java/README.md

 Obs.: When using another IDE than Netbeans, see the instructions of the IDE choosen on how to add the library to the classpath.

-With [Netbeans IDE 8.2](https://netbeans.org/) the proceed is very simple:
+With [Netbeans IDE 8.2](https://netbeans.org/) the process is very simple:

 1. In the tab Projects, click in the project folder with the mouse right button at __Properties__: